-You should check Basecamp alternatives if you are looking for some advanced features like reporting, time tracking, gantt charts and project templates.
+You should check Basecamp alternatives if you’re looking for some advanced project management features like reporting, time tracking, gantt charts and project templates.
 Basecamp offers a flat rate $99/month but it lacks some basic features.

 How much does Wrike cost compared to Basecamp?

 Below are the pricing charts for both Wrike and Basecamp respectively: